nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 title: User Guide
 ---
 # BandConnect++ User Guide
+Unlock your musical potential with **_BandConnect++_** !

-BandConnect++ is a powerful desktop app that helps musicians manage contact with other musicians to easily form a band.
-You can use it to manage musician contacts, select band members, and form a band of your preference, all within a few clicks or a few seconds of typing!
+**_BandConnect++_** is a powerful desktop app that helps music producers manage their musician contacts and form bands with ease.
+It is created with a convenient and intuitive Command Line Interface (CLI) that speeds up your work routine.

+**_BandConnect++_** is developed by a driven team of musicians/programmers who strives to make life easier for musicians and music producers.
+Discover your perfect musical match and create your next big hit now!

 --------------------------------------------------------------------------------------------------------------------
 ## About this guide
 Welcome to the *BandConnect++ User Guide*!
-This user guide provides an in-depth documentation on everything about *BandConnect++*, including installation, set up, features, common FAQ and troubleshooting recommendations.
+This user guide walks you through everything about *BandConnect++*.
+Whether you are new to our app or a seasoned user, you can always find something useful in this guide.

 For first-time users, please go to the [Quick start](#quick-start) section below to start an end-to-end tutorial that gets you onboard.
 Should you encounter any difficulty understanding the terminology, don't forget to refer to the [Glossary](#glossary)!

+For experienced users, if you need help in remembering a particular command, please see [Command Summary](#command-summary).
+For common troubleshooting, please see [Troubleshooting](#troubleshooting).

-### Table of Contents
+## Table of Contents
 * [Glossary](#glossary)
 * [Quick start](#quick-start)
 * [Features](#features)